-I got quite a bit of spice and black pepper immediately after lighting in the First Third, which quickly morphed into a slightly bitter oak-ish flavor that was not all together bad.
+I got quite a bit of spice and black pepper immediately after lighting in the first third, which quickly morphed into a slightly bitter oak flavor that was not all together bad.

 - The ash on the H. Upmann Belvedere was extremely flaky and only stayed on for about half an inch before falling off.

 - There was quite a bit of smoke coming from the cigar, and it had a great floral scent.

 - Honestly, I expected a milder smoke, due to the look of the wrapper and the age, but the cigar had quite a bit of pepper and spice throughout.